2 First steps in using the Emu Speech Database Management System

 order = c("OSCI", "SPEC"))

-Adding signal canvas with emuhelpeR
+Adding signal canvases with emuhelpeR

 One of the most common use cases of set_signalCanvasesOrder() is to add a signal (such as the formant track fm) to the default perspective for a quick look at it.
 This is a little cumbersome with set_signalCanvasesOrder(), but a helper function add_signal_canvas() can be found in the emuhelpeR package.
 This function takes just two arguments: the database object, and the name(s) of signal tracks to add to the default perspective.